above photo of the inscription on a turtle shell

 (underbelly) and ox scapulae (shoulder blade).

-The photo below show examples of oracle bone inscriptions
+The photo below shows examples of oracle bone inscriptions

 甲骨文字jiǎ gǔ wén zì.